Bentzkast/N-taker/README.md

 =======
 ### Note taker
-Is a basic full stack web application with nodeJs, express, and mongoDB The Purpose of this project is for myself, learn the basic practical workflow of a MCV pattern web application, restAPI, database, basic server side authentication, basically everything that are good to know for a full web software deployment.
+Is a basic full stack web application with nodeJs, express, and mongoDB The Purpose of this project is, for myself, to learn the basic practical workflow of a MCV pattern web application, restAPI, database, basic server side authentication, basically everything that are good to know for a full web software deployment.
 It is currently still under development.

 ## Feature
 #### Available